 How will voting be conducted?

-When the voting period comes up, voting buttons will appear on the site.
 You can vote once per nominee per IP address per day.
 Vote for as many nominees as you wish.

 What's the purpose of voting?